Changes to the refugee program in the United States

 了解如何从值得信赖的移民律师和法律代表那里寻求免费或低成本的帮助。

-How does this differ from Operation PARRIS?
+How does this differ from Operation PARRIS and the refugee arrest policy?

 In January, DHS and USCIS started Operation PARRIS in Minnesota to arrest refugees who had not yet adjusted to a Green Card and review their cases.
 On January 28, a Judge in Minnesota temporarily blocked the arrests of refugees under this operation and required the release of those who were already arrested.